Echo State Condition at the Critical Point: Echo state condition limit with weak contraction

 where the chosen $\phi_1$ still holds the limit in eq. \ref{lim_conv}.
 For $|b|<1$, convergence can be proven easily:

 Thus for $|b|<1$, one can easily define $\phi_1=|b|$.
 So $q_t$ can be defined as

 So eq. \ref{lim_conv2} is fulfilled.
 The convergence is exponential.
-The arguments so far are analogous to the core of J\"ager's proof for the sufficient echo state condition {\sf C2} that is restricted to one dimension.
+The arguments so far are analogous to the core of Jaeger's proof for the sufficient echo state condition {\sf C2} that is restricted to one dimension.

 For $|b|=1$, this argument does not work anymore.
-Obviously, J\"ager's proof is not valid under these circumstances.
+Obviously, Jaeger's proof is not valid under these circumstances.
 However, the initial theorem can be extended.
 As a pre-requisite, one can replace the constant $\phi_1$ with a function that depends on $q_t$ as an argument.

 So one can try

 where $\eta>0$ and $\kappa>1$ have to be defined appropriately.
 This works for small values of $q_t$.
 However, it is necessary to name a limit for large $q_t>\gamma$.
 Define